 - 6.1 Rescheduling involves the early repayment and re-borrowing of different term PWLB loans, or converting fixed rate loans to variable and vice versa.
 This can involve paying a premium or receiving a discount, but is intended to reduce the overall interest burden, since the replacement loan (or reduction of investment) is normally borrowed at a lower interest rate. - The use of rescheduling has traditionally been a valuable tool for the Council, but its success depends on the frequent movement of interest rates, and therefore it cannot be easily estimated for.
-It will continue to be used when suitable opportunities arise, in consultation with our treasury management advisors, although such opportunities may not occur. - 6.3 However, the changes made by the PWLB in 2010 to introduce separate rates for the premature repayment of debt and the increase in the cost of new PWLB borrowing by approximately 1%, has significantly reduced the ability to re-schedule debt.
-No rescheduling has been undertaken by the Council since these changes occurred. - 6.4 However, the PWLB has continued a scheme to allow a 0.20% reduction on the published borrowing rates, known as the "certainty rate", for Councils that provide indicative borrowing requirements for the next 3 years.
+It will continue to be used when suitable opportunities arise, in consultation with our treasury management advisors, although such opportunities may not occur. - The changes made by the PWLB in 2010 to introduce separate rates for the premature repayment of debt and the increase in the cost of new PWLB borrowing by approximately 1%, has significantly reduced the ability to re-schedule debt.
+No re-scheduling has been undertaken by the Council since these changes occurred.

+- 6.4 However, the PWLB has continued a scheme to allow a 0.20% reduction on the published borrowing rates, known as the "certainty rate", for Councils that provide indicative borrowing requirements for the next 3 years.
 The Council has provided this information and has therefore protected its eligibility for the certainty rate.
-This does not however commit the Council to a particular course of action.

-- 6.5 With the current yield curve, debt restructuring is likely to focus on switching from longer term fixed rates to cheaper shorter term debt, although the Section 151 Officer and our treasury management advisors will monitor prevailing rates for any opportunities during the year. - Although a pro-active approach is taken to identify opportunities to re-schedule debt, no such an opportunities have arisen so far in 2020/21, or are foreseen in 2021/22 with the current interest rate climate. - 6.7 Consideration will also be given to identify if there is any potential for making savings by utilising cash balances to repay debt prematurely, as short term rates on investments are likely to be lower than rates paid on current debt.
+This does not however commit the Council to a particular course of action. - 6.5 With the current yield curve, debt restructuring is likely to focus on switching from longer term fixed rates to cheaper shorter term debt, although the Section 151 Officer and our treasury management advisors will monitor prevailing rates for any opportunities during the year. - Although a pro-active approach is taken to identify opportunities to re-schedule debt, no such an opportunities have arisen so far in 2021/22, or are foreseen for long term loans in 2022/23 with the current interest rate climate.
+Current market conditions suggest that refinancing gains may be achieved on PFI debt during 2022/23, taking advantage of more favourable market conditions since the initial debt was secured. - 6.7 Consideration will also be given to identify if there is any potential for making savings by utilising cash balances to repay debt prematurely, as short term rates on investments are likely to be lower than rates paid on current debt.

-7. CURRENT POSITION - 2020/21
+7. CURRENT POSITION - 2021/22

-7.1 The original estimate of interest payable for the 2020/21 financial year was £6.162m.
-Of this £5.962m will be paid externally and the remainder will be paid to various Council funds such as the Insurance Fund.
-It is anticipated that the outturn position for the year will be slightly below this budget.
+7.1 The original estimate of interest payable for the 2021/22 financial year was £6.116m.
+It is anticipated that the outturn position for the year will be £0.355m below this budget, as no additional borrowing has been taken up in year.

-8. TAMESIDE MBC'S ESTIMATED NET DEBT POSITION AT 31 MARCH 2021
+8. TAMESIDE MBC'S ESTIMATED NET DEBT POSITION AT 31 MARCH 2022